American Options with Last Exit Times: A Free-Boundary Approach: The Optimal Stopping Problem

-\begin{rem} The noteworthy feature of the value function is that it is not smooth in the stopping set $\mathcal{D}$, to be more specific, at level $L$.
-This fact implies the presence of a local time term in the contract pricing formula. (see \cite[Page 7]{DetempleandKitapbayev2018} and \cite{Qiu2016} for similar results) \end{rem}
+\begin{rem} The noteworthy feature of the value function is that it is not smooth in the stopping set $\mathcal{D}$, in particular at level $L$.
+This fact implies the presence of a local time term in the contract pricing formula, see \cite[Page 7]{DetempleandKitapbayev2018} and \cite{Qiu2016} for similar results. \end{rem}

-To prepare for the main theorem presented in Subsection \ref{TOSPRC5}, we further justify the continuity of the optimal stopping boundary.
+To prepare for the main theorem presented in Section \ref{TOSPRC5}, we further justify the continuity of the optimal stopping boundary.

 \begin{Lemma} The optimal stopping boundary $b$ is continuous on $[0, T]$ and $b(T-)=K$. \end{Lemma}